 If your company’s share capital is above $18,000, your annual turnover exceeds $45,000, or you employ more than 50 employees, you’ll need to appoint a statutory auditor.
 Doing so will ensure that your financial statements and tax filings are correct throughout the year.

-Benefits of the Central African Republic Subsidiary Setup Process
+Benefits of Setting Up a Central African Republic Subsidiary

 The Central African Republic subsidiary setup process will bring your company many benefits as you start to work.
 One of the most important benefits of the LLC is that it can help protect your assets.
 Your parent company won’t need to worry about fines or litigation from the subsidiary, and you can choose the best way to operate in the Central African Republic.